Leave this site

 3.5.4 The possible outcomes of the first stage meeting are as follows:

-3.5.5 When a supportive plan is issued, an L & D SLT member will review the progress made during the plan.
-If the plan is achieved, the Probationary Constable will receive a letter confirming the achievement of the plan and that they will no longer be managed under Regulation 13 and will continue in their probationary period.
+3.5.5 When a supportive plan is issued, an L&D SLT member will review the progress made during the plan.
+If the plan is achieved, the probationary constable will receive a letter confirming the achievement of the plan and that they will no longer be managed under Regulation 13 and will continue in their probationary period.

 3.5.7 Failure to achieve the supportive plan will result in one of two actions: